luni64/TeensyTimerTool/README.md

 }
 ```

-### Using Funktors as callback
+### <a name='FunctorsasCallbackObjects'></a>Functors as Callback Objects
-[Funktors](https://stackoverflow.com/questions/356950/what-are-c-functors-and-their-uses) are classes with an overridden function call operator and can be used as callback objects.
+[Functors](https://stackoverflow.com/questions/356950/what-are-c-functors-and-their-uses) are classes with an overridden function call operator and can be used as callback objects.
 The overridden *operator()* will be used as callback.
-The following example shows a funktor which generates a pulse with adjustable pulse width.
+The following example shows a functor which generates a pulse with adjustable pulse width.
 ```c++
 #include "TeensyTimerTool.h"
 using namespace TeensyTimerTool;